panda-re/lava/README.md

 # Quick Start

-On a system running Ubuntu 16.04, you should be able to just do `python setup.py`.
+On a system running Ubuntu 16.04, you should be able to just do `python2 setup.py`.
 Note that this install script will install packages and make changes to your system).
 Once it finishes, you should have [PANDA](https://github.com/panda-re/panda) installed into